 both kinds of arguments, in which case positional arguments must precede the first keyword argument.

-Python also supports a variable number of arguments and, other than the case of variable arguments, will check at runtime for the correct number of arguments making it impossible to corrupt the call stack in Python when using standard modules.

 Python provides the mechanism def foo(*a) to permit foo to receive a variable number of positional arguments.
 In this case, the formal argument becomes a tuple and the actual parameters are extracted using tuple processing syntax.
 Furthermore, Python provides the mechanism def foo(**a) to permit foo to receive a variable number of keyword arguments called a dictionary.

 Python always calls the most recently defined function of a specified name.
 That is, there is no overloading of arguments.
 There is no type-checking of arguments as part of parameter passing and no concept of function overloading.
 Type errors are detected when the body executes operations not available for the type of the argument.
 Python provides a type membership test isinstance(var_name, Class_or_primitive_type) that returns a Boolean that lets the user take alternative action based on the actual type of variable.